angadhn/MySite/_notes/ISS Connectors.md

 {% marginfigure 'fig-ida' 'assets/OldSite/IDA.png' 'The IDA is used to connect the Crew Dragon to the ISS.' %}

-To learn more about the early part of the ISS's assembly, Jared Owen's video is [[ISS assembly animation|highly recommended]]!
+To learn more about the early part of the ISS's assembly, Jared Owen's video is [[TheSiteRepo/_notes/ISS assembly animation|highly recommended]]!
 Hope he completes the rest of the ISS assembly sequence in a future video.